Skip links

 in

-Daejeon, South Korea: South Korean scientists have announced a new world record for the length of time they have sustained temperatures of 100 million degrees Celsius — seven times hotter than the core of the sun — during a nuclear fusion experiment, in what they
+Daejeon, South Korea.
+South Korean scientists have announced a new world record for the longest time they sustained temperatures of 100 million degrees Celsius—seven times hotter than the sun’s core—during a nuclear fusion experiment, in what they say is a major breakthrough for this futuristic

 December 12, 2022